-All Chanterelle species are mycorrhizal fungi that mean they build symbiotic relationships with the roots of ectomycorrhizal trees and shrubs in the coniferous and deciduous forests and often grow among ferns.
+The species are mycorrhizal fungi that mean they build symbiotic relationships with the roots of ectomycorrhizal trees and shrubs in the coniferous and deciduous forests and often grow among ferns.

 Chanterelles of different sizes are fruiting singly or in groups.
-It is highly recommended to cut them from their base instead of pulling them up, to keep the small mushrooms and their base still growing.
+It is highly recommended to cut them from their base instead of pulling them out to keep the small mushrooms and their base still growing.

 Pacific Golden Chanterelle (Excellent Edible)

-The Pacific golden chanterelle (Cantharellus formosus) is easily identifiable and is perfect for novices who eager to harvest delicious wild mushrooms.
-These mushrooms have potent insecticidal properties and generally free of bugs.
+The Pacific golden chanterelle (Cantharellus formosus) is easily identifiable and is perfect for novices who are eager to harvest delicious wild mushrooms.
+These mushrooms have potent insecticidal properties and are generally free of bugs.
 Besides, this fungi has high nutritional and culinary value.

 White Chanterelle (Excellent Edible)

-Like the Pacific golden chanterelle, the White chanterelle (Cantharellus subalbidus) is species native of the Pacific Northwest.
+Like the Pacific golden chanterelle, the White chanterelle (Cantharellus subalbidus) is species native to the Pacific Northwest.
 A species described by Dunham is most likely found in the old-growth coniferous forest (200-1000 years old) at a low elevation from British Columbia to California.
 The White chanterelle is similar to other chanterelles except for its whitish appearance and orange bruising.
 It is one of the best edible fungi with a meaty texture and sweet odor.

 How to cook Chanterelles?